Kalisha1234/Kalisha1234/README.md

 ## 👩🏽‍💻 About Me

-I'm a **QA Engineer** with backend development foundation and a growing passion for Data Science.
+I'm a **QA Engineer** with a backend development foundation and a growing passion for Data Science.
 I enjoy building reliable software, ensuring quality at every layer, and exploring cloud-native solutions.

-- 🔍 &nbsp; Currently working in **Quality Assurance** — making sure software actually works the way it should
+- 🔍 &nbsp; Currently working in **Quality Assurance**  making sure software actually works the way it should
 - 🛠️ &nbsp; Comfortable building backends with **Django** and **Java**
 - ☁️ &nbsp; Experienced with **AWS** cloud services
 - 📊 &nbsp; Exploring the world of **Data Science** and expanding my Python skills
-- 🤝 &nbsp; Open to collaborating on interesting projects especially in data, backend, or QA automation
+- 🤝 &nbsp; Open to collaborating on any tech-related project: data, backend, QA automation, and beyond
 - 😄 &nbsp; Pronouns: **She/Her**
 ---

 ## 🧰 Tech Stack